terracommunis/terracommunis.github.io/BREEAM/BREEAM.md

   The increase in certifications across multiple countries suggests that **sustainability standards** are becoming more prevalent across Europe.
 The UK’s sustained leadership in certifications points to ongoing governmental and corporate efforts to adhere to green building standards.
 Emerging countries on the list also indicate that BREEAM certifications are expanding geographically, showcasing broader adoption of sustainability in the office sector.

-![BREEAM Outstanding Certified Assessments](links/Office_Outstanding.png) *Figure 6: Bar chart showing the number of "Outstanding" certifications in the Office sector.*
+![BREEAM Outstanding Certified Assessments](links/Office_Outstanding.png) *Figure 3: Bar chart showing the number of "Outstanding" certifications in the Office sector.*

-#### Industrial: Outstanding BREEAM Certifications by Year and Country
+#### Industrial: Outstanding BREEAM Certifications by Year and Country (Figure 4)

 - **Analysis:**
   In the industrial sector, **the Netherlands** and **the United Kingdom** lead the certifications, with **the Netherlands** showing a clear dominance since 2019.
 The UK follows closely behind, demonstrating substantial growth in the number of certified industrial buildings.
 Countries such as **Slovakia**, **Sweden**, and **Czech Republic** also feature in the certifications, though in much smaller numbers compared to the top two.